 Orange You Glad You Came?

 The Stark Museum of Art’s most recent exhibition.
-I designed graphic and interactive elements using SketchUp and Adobe that engaged our visitors to learn more about how orange and color overall are used in the museum’s collection and the real world.
+I designed graphic and interactive elements using SketchUp and Adobe, engaging our visitors to learn more about how orange and color overall are used in the museum’s collection and the real world.

 Intro Wall and Interactive Color Doors